-But what happens when you’re a beneficiary and you don’t have any question as to how the trustee is administering the trust?
-Or you’d like to know what transactions occurred, but you’d like to save the expense associated with having a fiduciary accounting prepared by a qualified tax professional (which can range from $2,000.00- $10,000.00+)?
+But what happens when you’re a beneficiary and you don’t have any questions as to how the trustee is administering the trust?
+Or you’d like to know what transactions occurred, but you’d like to save the expense associated with having a fiduciary accounting prepared by a qualified Estate Tax Planning Attorney (which can range from $2,000.00- $10,000.00+)?
 From a practical standpoint, we hear of many instances where a beneficiary of a trust may wish to waive his or her right to a formal accounting.

 Generally, an “informal” accounting can be prepared in-house which discloses the same information as a formal fiduciary accounting, namely all transactions that occurred during the administration of the trust, along with administrative expenses, professional fees and costs, anticipated tax liability and the like.
 This is provided to beneficiaries who are then given the opportunity to waive the “formal” fiduciary accounting and allow the trustee to proceed with distributions as disclosed on the informal accounting.

 Serving in the role of trustee can be incredibly challenging and complex, especially for an individual grieving the loss of a loved one or navigating difficult family dynamics.
-There are several duties and obligations which must be undertaken, and failing to do so could open the trustee up to personal financial liability.
-Under the terms of most trust agreements, trustees are entitled to hire attorneys to assist with the administration of the trust and the legal fees are paid for out of the trust assets, not the trustee’s personal account.
+There are several duties and obligations that must be undertaken, and failing to do so could open the trustee up to personal financial liability.
+Under the terms of most trust agreements, trustees are entitled to hire attorneys to assist with their Trust Administration, and the legal fees are paid for out of the trust assets, not the trustee’s personal account.
 Here at e-Estates and Trusts, PLLC, we have years of experience guiding trustees through the administration process.
 Don’t go it alone… we welcome you to schedule a consultation with one of our experienced probate and trust administration attorneys.